mariuscaptari/value-discrepancy-state-counts/README.md

 Value Discrepancy and State Counts, or VDSC for short, is an exploration strategy that leverage the DRL agent's internal state to decide _when_ to explore, addressing the shortcomings of blind switching mechanisms.

 The code provided here is an extension of the Dopamine framework, stripped of unnecessary components.
-[Dopamine](https://arxiv.org/abs/1812.06110) is a research framework for fast prototyping of reinforcement learning.
+[Dopamine](https://arxiv.org/abs/1812.06110) is a research framework for fast prototyping of reinforcement learning algorithms.

 The Rainbow ([Hessel et al., 2018][rainbow]) agent (JAX implementation) was used across all experiments.